nizz009/pywikibot/README.rst

 Pywikibot
 =========

-**This repo is for Outreachy Round 22 - Synchronising Wikidata and Wikipedias using pywikibot**
+<h3>This repo is for Outreachy Round 22 - Synchronising Wikidata and Wikipedias using pywikibot</h3>

 The Pywikibot framework is a Python library that interfaces with the `MediaWiki API <https://www.mediawiki.org/wiki/API:Main_page>`_